Frequently Asked Questions

 Ravensong Aquatic Centre has reopened for pre-registered programs.

-Pre-registered programs include aquafit, lane swim, leisure swim, and everyone welcome swims.
-Plus group rentals in the main pool and Caregiver & Child rentals in the Leisure Pool.
+Pre-registered programs include aquafit (on hold), lane swim, leisure swim, swim lessons and everyone welcome swims.
+Plus private and Caregiver & Child rentals.

 Register online or call 250-752-5014.
 Private and Caregiver & Child rentals are booked by calling 250-752-5014.

 - Are there any swim times for families and/or children?

-Yes, Caregiver & Child Leisure Pool Private Rentals and Everyone Welcome Swims will be available at Ravensong Aquatic Centre.
+Yes, Caregiver & Child Leisure Pool Private Rentals, swim lessons and Everyone Welcome Swims will be available at Ravensong Aquatic Centre.

 Caregiver & Child Leisure Pool - Private Rental (45 min)

 Swim together as a family or “bubble” in our Leisure Pool.
 Registration is by phone and limited to a maximum of one session per week per user.Patrons are limited to the use of the Leisure Pool only; main pool and tot slide are not available.
 Maximum of five patrons per group.
 Names of individuals in the group are required at the time of registration, substitutions are not permitted.
 Change room space is limited to one designated family changeroom upon exiting.

 Phone 250-752-5014 to book (online registration not available)

 Everyone Welcome Swim

 Bring your bubble for some family fun in the main pool.
 Registration is online or by phone and is limited to a maximum of one session per week per user.All swimmers must be registered individually for this swim.
 Please note all children seven years of age and under, or under 4 feet tall, must be within arms reach of a parent or guardian (16yrs of age or older) while in the water.
 A maximum of three children seven years of age or under, or under 4 feet tall, per adult.
 Maximum 15 patrons allowed in session.
 The diving board, rope swing, leisure pool and inflatables remain closed.
 Register online

 - When will swim lessons be offered at Ravensong?